-- 6. Length: We accept submissions between 800 and 1,100 words.
-We sometimes solicit pieces longer or shorter than this, but we do not accept unsolicited submissions that fall outside the stated range.
-The editors may return to the author any article that exceeds the word limit and will not consider it for publication until it has been shortened per SAV requirements. - 7.
+- 6. Length: SAV articles should not exceed 900 words in length.
+The editors will return to the author any article that exceeds the word limit and will not consider it for publication until it has been shortened per SAV requirements. - 7.
 Intro: SAV contributors must articulate their main argument in the first few sentences.
 The editors will return submissions that lack a clear thesis stated upfront. - 8.
 Citations: Instead of footnotes or endnotes, SAV uses hyperlinks to cite sources.
 SAV asks authors to cite all figures, quotes, common as well as lesser known facts, and others' work. - a.
 To embed a hyperlink in Microsoft Word, SAV contributors must: select a maximum of four words in the sentence; right click on the selected words; choose the "Hyperlink" option from the drop-down menu; and insert the hyperlink into the "Address" bar. - b.
 Reputable local and international publications, government and international organizations, academic journals, and policy reports are excellent sources. - c.
 Whenever possible, SAV prefers primary sources instead of secondary or tertiary references.
 The editors do not consider Wikipedia to be an acceptable source.